cmu-sei/causal-lair/doc/getting_started.md

 - No missing or null entries in the data
 - Features must have variability (i.e., no constant columns) and not be intentional duplicates of one another

-More information about Data Requirements can be found in: **DATASET GUIDELINES Job Aid.**
+More information about Data Requirements can be found in [AIR Tool Dataset Guidelines](./dataset_guidelines.md)

 ## Installation Instructions